Toloka/docs/en/guide/concepts/frequent-customer-errors.md

 ## Quality control {#quality-control-mistakes}

-- There are no Toloker [filters](../../glossary.md#filters) and tasks are available even to users who can't complete them.
+- There are no Toloker [filters](../../glossary.md#filters) and tasks are available even to Tolokers who can't complete them.

 - [Quality control rules](../../glossary.md#quality-control-rule) are not used, or they are configured incorrectly.

 {% cut "Solutions" %}

-Select Tolokers.
 Using filters, you can filter out Tolokers who are not fit for your tasks:

 - Use targeting by language and region.
-Toloka users are located in different countries.
+Tolokers are located in different countries.

-- Select users based on their profile data, device specifications, or skills.
+- Select Tolokers based on their profile data, device specifications, or skills.

 [Learn more](filters.md) about filters.

-Set quality control rules:
+Set the quality control rules:

 - Consider what type of acceptance you'll use:

-    For tasks with auto acceptance, the best quality control rules are control tasks, majority vote, fast responses, and recompletion of assignments from banned users.
+    For tasks with auto acceptance, the best quality control rules are [control tasks](goldenset.md), [majority vote](mvote.md), [fast responses](quick-answers.md), and [recompletion of assignments from banned Tolokers](restore-task-overlap.md).

     For tasks with [manual review](offline-accept.md), the best methods are fast responses and review results.